Compiling for Different Devices

 The LLVM optimizing backend engine produces both faster and tighter code than the Mono engine does, at the cost of long compile times.

-You can enable these from the Advanced Tab in your iOS Build panel in Xamarin Studio or Visual Studio.
+You can enable these from iOS Build options in Visual Studio for Mac or Visual Studio.

 ARMv6 (Xamarin.iOS discontinued support for ARMv6 with v8.10)

 - iPhone 3GS, 4, 4S

 If you target only the ARMv7s processor, the code generated will be slightly faster, but it will no longer run on ARMv7 or ARMv6 systems unless you compile a fat binary that contains multiple executables in your package.